 If there’s one thing everyone can agree on, it’s that no one likes being sick.
-When you’re sick, you’re not at your best, and it can feel like the time you spend being sick is time that gets taken away from you for no reason.

-As it turns out, having a healthy body composition contributes to a healthy immune system, helping you to resist minor infections and reduce your risk of getting serious diseases, like heart disease and diabetes.
+As it turns out, having a healthy body composition contributes to a stronger immune system, helping you to resist minor infections and reduce your risk of getting serious diseases, like heart disease and diabetes.

 What Happens When Your Immune System Activates

-If you’ve ever been sick, you’ve experienced inflammation.
 The infected area becomes red and swollen due to increased blood flow, which can be unsightly and uncomfortable.
 Think of what happens to your nose when you get a cold.
 That’s inflammation.

-Inflammation happens appearance of white blood cells called macrophages and the proteins they emit called cytokines (this word will be important in a minute).
+This reaction is caused by white blood cells called macrophages and the proteins they emit called cytokines (this word will be important in a minute).
 These cytokines encourage inflammation.

 When Inflammation Becomes Permanent

 When white blood cells cause inflammation, it’s a sign that your body’s immune system is properly functioning.
-Inflammation begins, white blood cells attack the foreign invader, the invader is neutralized, and the inflammation disappears.
+Inflammation begins, white blood cells attack the foreign invader, the invader is neutralized, and the inflammation subsides.

 Think of your body’s immune system like your body’s crack team of defenders, highly trained and designed to repel any and all foreign invaders.
-In this scenario, your body fat cells are like enemy agents planted in your home territory.
+In this scenario, your adipose cells are like enemy agents planted in your home territory.
 Their mission is to spread fear of an attack at all times, and they trick your defenders to be on high alert at all times.

 As you might have guessed, perpetual, never-ending inflammation isn’t good for the body.